Josh-Reimer/yet-to-json/README.md

 - **Structured Output**: Books, chapters, and verses are neatly organized for better usability.
 - **Red-Letter Text**: Words of Jesus are preserved and marked within the JSON structure.
 - **Footnote Removal**: Automatically removes footnotes for cleaner output.
-- **Customizable**: Easily adaptable for other parsing needs or output formats.

 ## Example Output